sperez91/stonks/README.md

-# TickerXL
+# Big Audrey

-This is the code for Audrey.
+This is the code for Audrey, running on a 6inch HD waveshare screen.